My Next Move helps find a

 6) Studies show most careers can be

 enhanced by digital knowledge.

 by adding one useable software or Apps task per month

 to be done with your computer and phone.

-7) Substantial efforts toward
+7) Substantial efforts toward Improving SAT

 ability may not be

 a) Data indicates comprehensive test coaching

 effect on scores.